Judge orders Texas to suspend new law banning most abortions

 The lawsuit was brought by the Biden administration, which has said the restrictions were enacted in defiance of the U.S. Constitution.

-The Biden administration argued that Texas has waged an attack on a woman’s constitutional right to abortion.
-The GOP-engineered restrictions were signed into law by Republican Gov. Greg Abbott in May and took effect Sept.
+The Biden administration argued that Texas has waged an attack on a woman’s constitutional right to abortion under the GOP-engineered restrictions, which took effect Sept.
 1.

 “A state may not ban abortions at six weeks.
 Texas knew this, but it wanted a six-week ban anyway, so the state resorted to an unprecedented scheme of vigilante justice that was designed to scare abortion providers and others who might help women exercise their constitutional rights,” Justice Department attorney Brian Netter told the federal court Friday.